sergeiudris/test/README.md

 - where a random hash gives any header uniqueness
 - yes, it is a little taxing code-wise, but:
   - you get standard readable links to your header still, but with hash appended
-  - if you rename the header and link breaks, user can use hash from old string to find the same header, but with new name
+  - if you rename the header and link breaks, user can use hash from old link to find the same header, but with new title
   - **because hash of every header in the documnet never-ever changes**, HOORAY!
   - or: hash itself is a link(anchor) and user can copy that link, which will never break
 - at the cost of having a small superscript over every header, you get header-name-freedom and unique perssitent links